HippolyteGuigon/Deepl_reproduction/README.md

 ## How to use ?

-There are two ways to run this application:
+There are three ways to run this application:

+* The application has been deployed on Cloud Run and can be launched directly via this link: https://deepl-app-7mas2kox4q-uc.a.run.app

 * Classical way: After having dealt with the installation step, just run ```streamlit run app.py``` then select the language you want to translate to and enjoy the result !